 Your time often refers to time spent familiarizing yourself with the real estate industry and “owning” your properties.

 While there are countless stories of how real estate investing has helped people achieve their goals—there are those who worry that the property business is too time-consuming.

-Many fears being a landlord to a tenant from hell.
+Many fear being a landlord to a tenant from hell.
 Or your tenants call you in the middle of the night to unclog a toilet.

 Your time is worth much more than the money you pay your property managers, contractors, and cleaners to handle.

-Perhaps working with a suitable partner could help you realize the schedule you had always dreamed of.
+Perhaps working with a suitable partner could help you realize the schedule you had always dreamed the future has for you.